While not common to every bed and breakfast or vacation rental, business travelers can be the bread and butter of your business if targeted properly.

 - Full-length mirrors

 It’s not unusual to see corporate travelers concerned about their waistlines.
-Between long flights and eating whatever is readily available, it’s an uphill battle.
+Between long stretches of sitting down on flights and cars and eating whatever is readily available, it’s an uphill battle.

-Helping them out will certainly win you points!
-Some ideas for wellness-centered travel:
+But helping them out will certainly win you brownie points.
+Some ideas to wellness-centered travel:

 - Discount or complimentary access to a local gym